-Fls are having to choose between broader initiatives, such as core transformation, and innovating new products and services to support business growth.
+FIs are having to choose between broader initiatives, such as core transformation, and innovating new products and services to support business growth.
 This risks creating significant inefficiencies and an unduly complex modernization journey.
-Rather than making a forced choice, Fls need to find a better balance that gives them the scope to innovate and iterate at speed while leveraging existing infrastructure and paving new pathways to further modernization.
+Rather than making a forced choice, FIs need to find a better balance that allows them to innovate and iterate at speed while leveraging existing infrastructure and paving new pathways to further modernization.

-The solution is fintech enablement.
-A fintech enablement platform is technology infrastructure that acts as an operating system to enable rapid and efficient innovation of digital products and services.
-Fintech enablement platforms are designed to reduce the complexity and accelerate the launch, servicing, and expansion of financial solutions and new customer journeys.
+The solution is next generation financial product management.
+A next gen financial product management platform is a technology infrastructure that acts as an operating system to enable rapid and efficient innovation of digital products and services.
+Product management platforms are designed to reduce the complexity and accelerate the launch, servicing, and expansion of financial solutions and new customer journeys.
 They include prebuilt and modifiable components that can be quickly deployed in a more agile and responsive method than most traditional development cycles.
 Key components of a fintech enablement platform include: